Engin-Boot/capture-behavior-of-a-visit-counter-atuljha2524/needs-tech.md

   Given the sensor is offline
   When the visitors enter
   Then don't count them and
-  restart from where it left
+  start counting from where it left